publicdocs/uscode/assets/md/titles/usc10/us/usc/t10/stC/ptIV/ch655/m__us_usc_t10_s7667.md

 </table>

     [34 U.S.C.
 1145][/us/usc/t34/s1145] and this section reflect the [Act of May 29, 1920, ch.
-214, § 1][/us/act/1920-05-29/ch214/s1], [41 Stat.
+214][/us/act/1920-05-29/ch214], § 1, [41 Stat.
 654][/us/stat/41/654], which requires substitution of “Treasurer of the United States or public depositary” for “assistant treasurer”.

-    In subsection (b) the words “He is responsible for its sale” are substituted for the words “It shall be the duty of the marshal to \* \* \* sell the same”, because, as shown in [§ 7666 of this title][/us/usc/t10/s7666], the marshal does not sell the property himself but supervises the auctioneer who conducts the sale.
+    In subsection (b) the words “He is responsible for its sale” are substituted for the words “It shall be the duty of the marshal to \* \* \* sell the same”, because, as shown in § 7666 of this title, the marshal does not sell the property himself but supervises the auctioneer who conducts the sale.

 ----------